top of page

 Elsa James: Late at Tate Britain

-Inspired by a keynote speech by Justine Simons OBE, Deputy Mayor for Culture and the Creative Industries at the MORE BIG WOMEN (2023) conference, Firstsite.
+Inspired by a keynote speech by Justine Simons OBE, Deputy Mayor for Culture and the Creative Industries at the MORE BIG WOMEN conference at Firstsite.

-All images are copyright Eugenio Falcioni, Tate Gallery.
-With special thanks to Bolanle Tajudeen, Ese Onojeruo, Tram Nguyen, Husna Memon, Jasmine Pierre and to the Tate's Youth Advocates and Tate Collective Producers.
+All images are copyrighted by Eugenio Falcioni, Tate Gallery.
+Special thanks to Bolanle Tajudeen, Ese Onojeruo, Tram Nguyen, Husna Memon, Jasmine Pierre, and the Tate's Youth Advocates and Tate Collective Producers.

 Related links